MarvNC/JP-Resources/readme.md

   #     --query "Frequency: \`"note:My mining note\`""
   python backfill.py "Expression" --query "Frequency: \"note:My mining note\""

+  # This custom query can be used to override all of your existing frequencies,
+  # instead of just backfilling.
+RUN THIS WITH CAUTION!
+  python backfill.py "Expression" --query "\"note:My mining note\""

   # Changes the order of which frequency list is used first.
   python backfill.py "Expression" --freq-lists "vnsfreq.txt" "JPDB.txt"
   ```